gautambamne/gautambamne/README.md

 # 💫 About Me:
-I'm currently working on building scallable web applications by using next js nodejs typescript<br>i'm looking to collabrate on open source projects<br>i'm curretly learning GenAi <br>
+I am a Full Stack Developer focused on building **scalable web applications** using **Next.js, Node.js, and TypeScript**.

+- 🚀 Currently working on: Scalable web architecture.
+- 🤝 Looking to collaborate on: Open-source projects.
+- 🧠 Currently learning: **Generative AI (GenAI)**. <br>

 ## 🌐 Socials: